Field High School

 Field High School is a public high school located in Brimfield, Ohio, United States.
-It is the only high school in the Field Local School District, which mainly enrolls students from Brimfield and Suffield townships, and the southern part of Kent.
-Their athletic teams are known as the Falcons, and the school colors are red, white, and black.
-The principal is Chelsea Keener and the dean of students is Kevin Sisak.
-The school offers honors classes that include Honors English 9–12, Honors Math (Algebra I & II, Geometry, and AP Calculus), and Honors Science (Biology, Chemistry, and Physics).
+It is the only high school in the Field Local School District and mainly enrolls students from Brimfield and Suffield townships, and the southern part of Kent.
+Athletic teams are known as the Falcons, and they compete in the Metro Athletic Conference as a member of the Ohio High School Athletic Association.